justniks/taylor_rule/README.md

 * Application of macroeconomic theoretical model (a small open economy with a perfect capital mobility)
 * Econometric analysis for structural shift detection

-Conclusion: decisions meade by Russian Central Bank are predominantly mispredicted by public.
+Conclusion: decisions made by Russian Central Bank are predominantly mispredicted by public.